Krishna Murari Moghe

 Krishna Murari Moghe (born 2 December 1947) is an Indian politician.
-He was elected as 14th Mayor of Indore from December 2009 until his resignation in February 2015, he is currently serving as the housing board minister of Madhya Pradesh.
+He was elected as 14th Mayor of Indore from December 2009 until his resignation in February 2015, he served as the housing board minister of Madhya Pradesh.
 He served as State Secretary of BJP.
 He served as Member of Parliament from Khargone from 2004 to 2007.
-He is chairman of the All India Council of Mayors.
+He was chairman of the All India Council of Mayors.